FIWARE/tutorials.CRUD-Operations/README.md

 ## Cygwin

 We will start up our services using a simple bash script.
-Windows users should download [cygwin](http://www.cygwin.com/) to provide a command line functionality similar to a Linux distribution on Windows.
+Windows users should download [cygwin](http://www.cygwin.com/) to provide a command-line functionality similar to a Linux distribution on Windows.

 # Start Up

-All services can be initialised from the command line by running the bash script provided within the repository.
+All services can be initialised from the command-line by running the bash script provided within the repository.
 Please clone the repository and create the necessary images by running the commands as shown:

 ```console
 git clone git@github.com:Fiware/tutorials.CRUD-Operations.git